chinamike65/hugo-tuolesi/content/book5/book5en.md

 These eight stages all pass in an instant, an instant.

 How long is an instant?
-The Jingbu faction thinks it is one-sixtieth of a finger, and the Madhyamika thinks it is three-hundred-sixtieth of a finger.
+The Jingbu faction thinks it is one-sixtieth of a finger snap, and the Madhyamika thinks it is three-hundred-sixtieth of a finger snap.

 The Bodhisattva realized emptiness in the first moment of severing the path of view.
 Let us explain these eight stages separately.